Trip25/100daysofcode/README.md

 panel is eager to share their wealth of knowledge and experiences, offering a unique glimpse into their roles and backgrounds.
 This is your opportunity to pick the brains of our Microsoft team.

+When back home- finish off prepping for interview, revise STAR method if you can

 ### Thoughts: